fl1wiki-mrteel/FlightOneWiki/Troubleshooting/README.md

 RESET_WIZARD MOTOR
 ```
 </br>
-or if that dont work restore a whole DUMP/Backup-file and restore to factory defaults.
+...<b>Or </b>if that dont work restore a whole DUMP/Backup-file and restore to factory defaults.
 </br>
 </br>